Lac de Pormenaz: an oasis of biodiversity

 The Bearded Vulture

-The "laouchets" of Pormenaz
+The shallow ponds of Pormenaz

-Locally they are called "laouchets", which means "small bodies of water".
-Shallow, these bodies of water are home to a rare and protected species, the Sparganium or Narrowleaf Bur-reed, as well as to significant biodiversity.
-Eventually, these “laouchets” will fill in and become peat bogs. - Flora
+These small, shallow bodies of water are wrongly called lakes.
+Here they are called "laouchets", meaning "small bodies of water".
+These shallow bodies of water are quite biodiverse and are home to a rare and protected species, the Sparganium or the bur-reed.
+Eventually, these ponds will fill in and become peat bogs. - Flora

-Probably small bodies of water in a distant past.
-In this place, the filling-in of these former small water bodies created a bog.
-Archaeological excavations on its perimeter revealed evidence of human occupation dating back to the Bronze Age (-2200 years BC), the Iron Age (-800 years BC) and Antiquity (-52 years BC).
-It is thanks to the human made fires and their carbon 14 dating that we have been able to go back in time.The mines of Pormenaz
+These were probably small bodies of water in the distant past.
+Here, a peat bog has formed as a result of the water filling in.
+Archaeological digs around the area have revealed traces of human habitation dating back to the Bronze Age (2200 BC), the Iron Age (800 BC) and Antiquity (52 BC).
+Thanks to the human-made bonfires and their subsequent radiocarbon dating, we have been able to go back in time.Pormenaz mines

-During the harsh winter conditions, animals have no other choice than trying to survive day after day.
-Our presence on their territory will obviously disturb them, and even frighten them; so let's try to minimize this disturbance:
+During the harsh winter conditions, animals have no other choice than trying to survive, one day at a time.
+Our presence on their territory will obviously disturb them, and even frighten them; so let's try to minimize this disturbance: - Stop and wait quietly untill the animal goes away. - Do not shout or make sudden movements which would stress the animal even more. - Do not try to approach it nor follow it. - Fauna

 The Common Minnow and the Common Chub